PAU D'ARCO TEA|

 Pau d'arco (Surinam greenheart or Taheebo) is a huge flowering tree, native to rainforests throughout Central- and South America.

-The inner bark that is used, contains more than 20 active compounds including lapachol, quercetin and other flavonoids.
+The inner bark that is used, contains more than 20 active compounds including the flavonoids lapachol, quercetin and other flavonoids*.

 This tree has numerous medicinal applications; the wood is one of the hardest and most sought after available.

 It is one of the largest and strongest of tropical forest trees, growing up to 150 feet tall while the base can be 4 to 7 feet in diameter.

-Anthraquinones, Ascorbic - acid, Beta - carotene, Beta - sitosterol, Beta - lapachone & lapachol (naphthoquinone compounds), quercetin (bioflavnoid), Calcium, Chromium, Chrysophanic - acid, Cobalt, Fat, Fiber, Iron, Lapachol, Magnesium, Naphthoquinones, Niacin, Phosphorus, Potassium, Protein, Riboflavin, Selenium, Silicon, Thiamin, Zinc.
+Anthraquinones, ascorbic -acid, beta-carotene (carotenoid), beta-sitosterol, beta-lapachone & lapachol (naphthoquinone compounds), quercetin (bioflavnoid), Calcium, Chromium, Chrysophanic-acid, Cobalt, Fat, Fiber, Iron, Lapachol, Magnesium, Naphthoquinones, Niacin (vitamin B3), Phosphorus, Potassium, Protein, Riboflavin (vitamin B2), Selenium, Silicon, Thiamin (vitamin B1), Zinc.

 Two main bioactive components have been isolated from Tabebuia; lapachol and ß-lapachone (beta lapachone).
 The last one is considered to be the main anti-tumor compound.
 Tumor and pro-apoptotic effects were observed in vitro.
 Some mechanistic studies on this compound's molecular effects have been conducted.
-The drug appears to be generally safe and one of the most important interactions of this plant has been associated with interference in the biological cycle of Vitamin K in the body. ß-lapachone inhibits DNA topoisomerase.
+The drug appears to be generally safe and one of the most important interactions of this plant has been associated with interference in the biological cycle of Vitamin K in the body. ß-lapachone inhibits DNA topoisomerase (enzymes controlling the topology of DNA in all cells).

 Topoisomerase inhibitors (including beta-lapachone) seem to be effective against several types of cancer, including lung, breast, colon and prostate cancers and malignant melanoma.